 What does CIAM mean?

 CIAM is how organizations manage and apply the authentication and authorization process for customer identities.
+Sometimes this process is called customer journey or journey-time orchestration because it’s all about each interaction a customer has with a company.
 Any company that creates accounts by registering identities is in need of CIAM… so that’s pretty much everyone.
 But some industries that hold extra sensitive personal information need to take their CIAM even more seriously.

 With the gambit of cybersecurity threats today, implementing modern security technologies like passwordless/multi-factor authentication is a must.
 Yet, if your sign-in — or any part of the authentication and authorization process — makes the experience difficult, unpredictable, or frustrating, you could lose your valuable customer.